 A new damp proof course is also presented to the attending architects - a layer of perforated bricks, laid as a row of ordinary bricks, to prevent the rise of moisture, while also improving underfloor ventilation.

-Some of the architects' comments about this new damp proof course technology included:
+Some of the architects' comments on this damp proof course technology included:

-- Many inventions are adopted with difficulty, including damp proof courses.
+- Many new inventions are adopted with difficulty, including the idea of damp proof courses.

 - Some concerns about their additional cost.
 Damp proof courses have often been skipped to save on material and labor costs.